 Troy is a privately owned company, set up in 2000 by fund manager Sebastian Lyon with the backing of Lord Weinstock.
 The Weinstock family still owns around a third of the firm, but this figure has been coming down over the years and the remainder is owned by directors and employees.
 We like this structure as it shows the fund managers are focused on the long term and aligned with their investors’ interests.

-Engagement and voting is the responsibility of the investment team.
-All votes are discharged and usually cast in favour of company management proposals unless the team believes investors’ interests are better represented by abstaining or voting against management.
-They generally prefer to speak with management, and give them the opportunity to change their approach, before casting a vote against.
+Engagement and voting are the responsibility of the investment team.
+All votes are discharged, and usually cast in favour of management proposals unless the team believes investors’ interests are better represented by abstaining or voting against management.
+Their preferred course of action is to have dialogue with management ahead of casting a vote against.
 The firm publishes a summary of its ‘significant’ votes in its annual ‘Engagement and Voting Disclosure’ report, along with rationales for voting both in favour and against proposals.
 They also produce a quarterly Responsible Investment report, which includes voting and engagement statistics and case studies.

 The fund has an annual ongoing charge of 0.87%, but through Hargreaves Lansdown you can secure an ongoing saving of 0.25%.
 This means you’ll pay a net ongoing charge of 0.62%.
 The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 The HL platform fee of up to 0.45% per year also applies.
 Please note the fund takes charges from capital, which could boost the income paid, but reduce the potential for capital growth.

-Since Hutchins became a named manager on the fund in October 2019, the fund has delivered returns of -2.89%*, compared with 10.76% for the FTSE All Share index over the same period.
+Since Hutchins became manager of the fund in October 2019, the fund has delivered returns of -2.98%*, compared with returns of 15.48% from the FTSE All Share index over the same period.
 Past performance should not be viewed as a guide to future returns.